taylortom/workshops-src/_pages/contact.md

 The best way to keep up-to-date with our workshops and other news is to sign up to our mailing list.

 We use this to send updates on our workshops (usually fortnightly), news on upcoming events, and special offers.
-Once signed up, you can unsubscribe at any time via a link in on of our emails.
+Once signed up, you can unsubscribe at any time via a link in our emails.

 Click the button below to subscribe: